unjust/jsAnimation/js/archive/README.md

-This isnt a folder of dead code, but code that is motly done but can be referenced for future projects.
+This isn't a folder of dead code, but code that is mostly done but can be referenced for future projects.